 Probes 11 and 12 were placed along the Driveway serving a townhouse development to the northeast of the proposed Development.
-The area is effectively sheltered by the residential dwellings, and as such rated suitable for standing in the existing setting on an annual basis.
-With inclusion of the Proposed Development there is a slight realignment of winds, however, the annual ratings remain the same and the change to wind flow patterns with inclusion of the Proposed Development will be imperceptible.
+The area is effectively sheltered by the residential dwellings, and as such rated suitable for sitting in the existing setting on an annual basis.
+With inclusion of the Proposed Development there is a slight realignment of winds, however, point 11 is near the transition to standing and only a minor upset is required to effect the change of rating.
+The change to wind flow patterns with inclusion of the Proposed Development will be imperceptible.